ACM-VIT/Dawn/ML_DL/ProjectsList.md

 > Do not try this yet
 - [ ] Get emails from the Gmail Api and perform sentiment analysis.
 > You probably wont find a dataset.
 Use the twitter one and see how well it works.
 Or even better.
 Make your own.
+- [ ] Find out about search trees.
+- [ ] Work with stock data Time series.

+## Best of luck.
+May the Force Be With You.